|

 to the port was protected by a strong fort - called Latarnia.
 Also

+the town could hire or muster over 10,000 men.
 In August 1576 Bathory led 2,000 men to Malbork (Marienburg),

 from there Polish units ravaged the area surrounding Gdansk, capturing